awodey/awodey.github.io/catlog/index.md

 - Office: Baker 135F
 - Office Hour: Tuesday 2-3, or by appointment
 - Email: awodey@andrew
+- _Zoom meeting id and passcode are on canvas_

 ### Overview
 This course focuses on applications of category theory in logic.